aws-neuron/aws-neuron-sdk/release-notes/index.rst

    * - What's New
      - Details

-   * - PyTorch 1.13
+   * - Support for `EC2 Inf2 <https://aws.amazon.com/ec2/instance-types/inf2/>`_ instances
-     - Support of PyTorch 1.13 version for PyTorch Neuron (``torch-neuronx``).
-For resources see :ref:`pytorch-neuronx-main`
+     - * Inference support for Inf2 instances in PyTorch Neuron (``torch-neuronx``)

-   * - PyTorch DistributedDataParallel (DDP) API
-     - Support of PyTorch DistributedDataParallel (DDP) API in PyTorch Neuron (``torch-neuronx``).
-For resources how to use PyTorch DDP API with Neuron, please check :ref:`neuronx-ddp-tutorial`.

-   * - Inference support in ``torch-neuronx``
+       * Inference support for Inf2 instances in TensorFlow 2.x Neuron (``tensorflow-neuronx``)
-     - For more details please visit :ref:`pytorch-neuronx-main`` page.
-You can also try Neuron Inference samples `<https://github.com/aws-neuron/aws-neuron-samples/tree/master/torch-neuronx>`_ in the ``aws-neuron-samples`` GitHub repo.

-   * - Neuron Custom C++ Operators[Experimental]
-     - Initial support for Neuron Custom C++ Operators [Experimental] , with Neuron Custom C++ Operators (“CustomOps”) you can now write CustomOps that run on NeuronCore-v2 chips.
-For more resources please check :ref:`neuron_c++customops` section.

-   * - ``transformers-neuronx`` [Experimental]
-     - ``transformers-neuronx``  is a new library enabling LLM model inference.
-It contains models that are checkpoint-compatible with HuggingFace Transformers, and currently supports Transformer Decoder models like GPT2, GPT-J and OPT.
-Please check `aws-neuron-samples repository <https://github.com/aws-neuron/transformers-neuronx>`_

-   * - Neuron sysfs filesystem
-     - Neuron sysfs filesystem exposes Neuron Devices under ``/sys/devices/virtual/neuron_device`` providing visibility to Neuron Driver and Runtime at the system level.
-By performing several simple CLIs such as reading or writing to a sysfs file, you can get information such as Neuron Runtime status, memory usage, Driver info etc. For resources about Neuron sysfs filesystem visit :ref:`neuron-sysfs-ug`.
+       * Overall documentation update to include Inf2 instances

-   * - TFLOPS support in Neuron System Tools
+   * - TensorFlow 2.x Neuron (``tensorflow-neuronx``) support
-     - Neuron System Tools now also report model actual TFLOPs rate in both ``neuron-monitor`` and ``neuron-top``.
-More details can be found in the :ref:`Neuron Tools documentation <neuron-tools>`.
+     - * This releases introduces initial inference support with TensorFlow 2.x Neuron (``tensorflow-neuronx``) on Trn1 and Inf2

-   * - New sample scripts for training
+   * - New Neuron GitHub samples
-     - This release adds multiple new sample scripts for training models with ``torch-neuronx``, Please check `aws-neuron-samples repository <https://github.com/aws-neuron/aws-neuron-samples/tree/master/torch-neuronx>`_
+     - * New sample scripts for deploying LLM models with ``transformer-neuronx`` under       `aws-neuron-samples <https://github.com/aws-neuron/aws-neuron-samples/tree/master/torch-neuronx/transformers-neuronx/inference>`_  GitHub repository.

-   * - New sample scripts for inference
-     - This release adds multiple new sample scripts for deploying models with ``torch-neuronx``, Please check `aws-neuron-samples repository <https://github.com/aws-neuron/aws-neuron-samples/tree/master/torch-neuronx>`_
+       * New sample scripts for deploying models with ``torch-neuronx`` under `aws-neuron-samples repository <https://github.com/aws-neuron/aws-neuron-samples/tree/master/torch-neuronx>`_  GitHub repository.

-   * - Neuron GitHub samples repository for Amazon EKS
-     - A new AWS Neuron GitHub samples repository for Amazon EKS, Please check `aws-neuron-samples repository <https://github.com/aws-neuron/aws-neuron-eks-samples>`_
+   * - Minor enhancements and bug fixes.
+     - * See :ref:`components-rn`

+   * - Release included packages
+     - * see :ref:`neuron-release-content`

 For more detailed release notes of the new features and resolved issues, see :ref:`components-rn`.